MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/Update-MgUser.md

     - `[Color <String>]`: categoryColor
     - `[DisplayName <String>]`: A unique name that identifies a category in the user's mailbox.
 After a category is created, the name cannot be changed.
 Read-only.

-OWNEDDEVICES <IMicrosoftGraphDirectoryObject\[]>: Devices that are owned by the user.
+OWNEDDEVICES <IMicrosoftGraphDirectoryObject[]>: Devices that are owned by the user.
 Read-only.
 Nullable.
 Supports $expand and $filter (/$count eq 0, /$count ne 0, /$count eq 1, /$count ne 1).
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-OWNEDOBJECTS <IMicrosoftGraphDirectoryObject\[]>: Directory objects that are owned by the user.
+OWNEDOBJECTS <IMicrosoftGraphDirectoryObject[]>: Directory objects that are owned by the user.
 Read-only.
 Nullable.
 Supports $expand.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-PASSWORDPROFILE `<IMicrosoftGraphPasswordProfile>`: passwordProfile
+PASSWORDPROFILE <IMicrosoftGraphPasswordProfile>: passwordProfile
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ForceChangePasswordNextSignIn <Boolean?>]`: true if the user must change her password on the next login; otherwise false.
-If not set, default is false.
-NOTE:  For Azure B2C tenants, set to false and instead use custom policies and user flows to force password reset at first sign in.
-See Force password reset at first logon.
   - `[ForceChangePasswordNextSignInWithMfa <Boolean?>]`: If true, at next sign-in, the user must perform a multi-factor authentication (MFA) before being forced to change their password.
 The behavior is identical to forceChangePasswordNextSignIn except that the user is required to first perform a multi-factor authentication before password change.
 After a password change, this property will be automatically reset to false.
 If not set, default is false.
   - `[Password <String>]`: The password for the user.
 This property is required when a user is created.
 It can be updated, but the user will be required to change the password on the next login.
-The password must satisfy minimum requirements as specified by the user's passwordPolicies property.
+The password must satisfy minimum requirements as specified by the user’s passwordPolicies property.
 By default, a strong password is required.

-PEOPLE <IMicrosoftGraphPerson1\[]>: People that are relevant to the user.
+PEOPLE <IMicrosoftGraphPerson1[]>: People that are relevant to the user.
 Read-only.
 Nullable.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Birthday <String>]`: The person's birthday.
   - `[CompanyName <String>]`: The name of the person's company.